 The goal of our Fur Keeps division is to keep pets at home where they belong, and prevent healthy and adoptable animals from entering the shelter/rescue system.
 We do this by providing resources for affordable veterinary care, food, supplies and training support.
-On occasion, we recognize that surrendering your pet is unavailable.
+On occasion, we recognize that surrendering your pet is unavoidable.
 For that, we offer assistance responsibly rehoming your pet.
 Fur Keeps offers three programs (keep scrolling to learn more about each program):

 Fur Keeps can do a lot for you and your pet.
 If you need help, please fill out our Intake Form.